Ancient History (V110)

 - Classical subjects are not essential for any of our courses

-- We will be reviewing our entry requirements for 2015 entry in the summer of 2014 and will publish finalised entry requirements for 2015 entry on the University’s website and at UCAS before 1 September 2014
+- We will be reviewing our entry requirements for 2017 entry in the summer of 2016 and will publish finalised entry requirements for 2017 entry before 1 September 2016

 - We do not include General Studies or Critical Thinking as part of our offer